ivardesign/960-fixed-width-template/README.md

-  Notice the 'Hero' image left over from the original incarnation of this page; it fits the window now, but it's very small and not very well proportioned on a small screen.
+  Notice the 'Hero' image left over from the original incarnation of this page; it fits the window now, but it's small and not very well proportioned on a small screen.
   Think about how this should be different to be more useable and appealing.
-Also note how the default browser margin and padding settings keep the Hero boxed-in looking.
+Also note how the default browser margin and padding keep the Hero 'boxed in'.

 ## Step Two: Atomization, Design & Development
   ### Atomization